barclayd/Phone-Book-API/README.md

 ### CI

-* GitHub Actions is in operation as a CI pipeline to verify the passing of unit and integration tests on each push in a PR branch to ``main``* GitHub Actions is in operation as a CI pipeline to verify the passing of unit and integration tests on each push in a PR branch to ``main``
+* GitHub Actions is in operation as a CI pipeline to verify the passing of unit and integration tests on each push in a PR branch to ``main``